IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Part of the database settings to configure the BagIt file handler.
 Enables the BagIt file handler.
 By default, the handler is disabled.

-``curl -X PUT -d 'true' http://localhost:8080/api/admin/settings/:BagItHandlerEnabled``
+:command:`curl -X PUT -d 'true' http://localhost:8080/api/admin/settings/:BagItHandlerEnabled`

 .. _:BagValidatorJobPoolSize: